spdx/tools-ts/README.md

 # Typescript library for creating SPDX documents

-**Disclaimer**: This repository is work in progress and does not yet support all SPDX features.
+**Important:** This repository is in early development state and can not yet be used in production.

 ## TL;DR